 “Walk as if you are kissing the Earth with your feet.” ― Thích Nhất Hạnh

 “We think that the point is to pass the test or overcome the problem, but the truth is that things don’t really get solved.
 They come together and they fall apart.
 Then they come together again and fall apart again.
 It’s just like that.
 The healing comes from letting there be room for all of this to happen: room for grief, for relief, for misery, for joy. ” ― Pema Chödrön, When Things Fall Apart: Heartfelt Advice for Hard Times

 The second law of thermodynamics in Physics says that everything in the universe is moving towards chaos.
 However out of the chaos springs forth order only to fall apart again.

-At the outset this may sound depressing and what Pema’s quote above says is that this cycle of life of chaos and order are inevitable and always in process.
+At the outset, this may sound depressing and what Pema’s quote above says is that this cycle of life of chaos and order are inevitable and always in the process of motion.

 But if you go deeper and have the courage to embrace change, it is very liberating to know that things are continually transforming.

 It is this very transformation that if you change your filter or perspective towards will appear fascinating and inspiring instead of scary and depressing.